 It is this ideology that Robinson seeks to dissect.
 Classism not only allowed employers to hire those considered beneath them, but granted them an ability to treat these individuals as little more than dogs.
-The example we are offered by Robinson is of a lady whom ‘scapegoate[d]’ (12) her servants for various social faux-pas and ‘rarely… allowed an opportunity for getting a servant into trouble pass’ (12).
+The example we are offered by Robinson is of a lady who ‘scapegoate[d]’ (12) her servants for various social faux-pas and ‘rarely… allowed an opportunity for getting a servant into trouble pass’ (12).
 This, Robinson argues, is the general ‘attitude of [the] master (12)’.
 Our butler remains preoccupied with the idea of servant mistreatment throughout his memoir and goes as far as to suggest that such treatment can rob a servant of his moral respect.
-His opinions’ are not without corroboration.
+His opinions are not without corroboration.
 David Halle’s writing on the working-class man, describes how respect, morality and integrity formed the basis for working-man’s identity.
 This often meant that these men where more likely to adopt a ‘getting on with it2 mentality that increased the likelihood of them putting up with the degradation associated with the service industry.
-Here we can start to see how the cycle of violence, trapping the working-classes within these low paid, demeaning jobs is perpetuated and held in place by the various social structures of the nineteenth century.
+Here we can start to see how the cycle of exploitation, trapping the working-classes within these low paid, demeaning jobs is perpetuated and held in place by the various social structures of the nineteenth century.

 While to some degree Robinson’s writing agrees with Halle’s findings, our butler once again lays the blame at the feet of the employer.
 With servant’s subject to poor treatment on a consistent basis, he explains how a servant may eventually ‘come to think of himself as his master thinks’ (9), which only serves to further his moral degradation.
 It is this, he blames for the servant problem – featured in our last post.
-However, rather than turn his writing to a more revolutionary end, he chooses instead to encourage a sense of ‘fellow[ship] (8) between the classes.
-Pushing for an alleviation of the servant’s circumstance, he indicates that a understanding between the working and higher classes would provide mutually beneficial results, with the higher-classes able to employ a high standard of servant and the working-class able to better themselves and prosper in a stimulating environment.
+However, rather than turn his writing to a more revolutionary end, he chooses instead to encourage a sense of ‘fellow[ship]’ (8) between the classes.
+Pushing for an alleviation of the servant’s circumstances, he indicates that understanding between the working and higher classes would provide mutually beneficial results, with the higher-classes able to employ a higher standard of servant and the working-class able to better themselves and prosper in a stimulating environment.